dario-vega/demo-graphql-nosql-spring/README.md

 # demo-graphql-nosql-spring

-## Develop Applications Fast and Effortlessly with Oracle NoSQL Database Cloud Service
+## Develop Applications Fast and Effortlessly with Oracle NoSQL Database
 Work in Progress 👷

-## Connect and go

-1. **Connect to Oracle NoSQL Database Cloud Service** - Your application connects to Oracle NoSQL Database Cloud Service by specifying credentials and a target region for the connection
-2. **Create a table** Oracle offers a NoSQL fully managed service, no need to create any cluster.
-Just create a table for your data.
-In this case, the spring application will create it automatically for you
-4. **Develop your application** Use the NoSQL Database SDKs/Drivers.
-These are full featured SDKs and offer a rich set of functionality.
-In this case, we will deploy a spring application using [Oracle NoSQL Database SDK for Spring Data](https://github.com/oracle/nosql-spring-sdk)

 ## Connect instructions
 Work in Progress 👷

-In this version, this application connects to Oracle NoSQL Database Cloud Service by using Instance Principals
+In this version, this application connects to Oracle NoSQL Database - non-secure configuration.

 You can modify the parameter in the file [application.properties](demo-graphql-nosql-spring/src/main/resources/application.properties)